Inductive limits of projective C*-algebras: Relations among the classes of (weakly) (semi-) projective -algebras C*-algebras

-In this section we will study the relation among the four classes of (weakly) (semi-)projective \Cs{s}.
-As it turns out, the situation is completely analogous to the commutative setting. \\
+In this section we will study the relation among the four classes of (weakly) semiprojective \ca{s} and (weakly) projective \ca{s}.
+As it turns out, the situation is completely analogous to the commutative setting.